kelalvarez/CMPE272_ExtraCredit/README.md

 ## Conclusions
 While doing this extra credit assignment, I have learnt the powerfull resource that this service can be.
-While the action of taking fotos could be
+While the action of taking photos could be